 The researchers conclude that although CBD might help people sleep in the short term, the effects may not be sustained.

 However, determining whether there are long-term risks of CBD use will require further studies.

-Researchers do report that CBD may cause other adverse effects, including:
+Researchers do report that CBD may cause other